gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

             # call set_game

         def set_game(self, x_pos=random.randint(0, 4), y_pos=random.randint(0, 4)):
-            # sets or resets the game and starts it.
+            # sets or resets the game variables.

         def set_pixels_to_find():
             # creates a set of tuples of (x, y) coordinates for 2 to 4 hidden pixels.